White Heat: Development

-After winning an Oscar for Yankee Doodle Dandy, Cagney left Warner Brothers in 1942 to form his own production company with his business manager and brother, William.
-After making four unsuccessful movies (including the well-regarded, but "financially disastrous" adaptation of William Saroyan's The Time of Your Life), Cagney returned to Warner in mid-1949.
-His decision to return was purely financial; Cagney admitted he "needed the money," and that he never forgot the "hell" Warner put him through in the 1930s when it came to renewing his contract.
+After winning an Oscar for Yankee Doodle Dandy, Cagney left Warner Bros. in 1942 to form his own production company with his business manager and brother, William.
+After making four unsuccessful movies (including the well-regarded, but "financially disastrous" adaptation of William Saroyan's The Time of Your Life), Cagney returned to Warner Bros. in mid-1949.
+His decision to return was purely financial; Cagney admitted he "needed the money", and that he never forgot the "hell" Warner put him through in the 1930s when it came to renewing his contract.
 Likewise, the last thing Jack Warner wanted to see was Cagney back on his lot; referring to him as "that little bastard", he vowed to never take him back.
 Cagney's new contract with Warner enabled him to make $250,000 per film on a schedule of one film per year, plus script approval and the opportunity to develop projects for his own company.

 To make good on his comeback, Cagney settled on the script for White Heat; on May 6, 1949, he signed on to portray Arthur "Cody" Jarrett.
-Much to Jack Warner's dismay, it was writers Ivan Goff and Ben Roberts who suggested him for the lead, claiming "there's only one man who can play [Jarrett] and make the rafters rock."
-For years, Cagney resisted gangster roles in an effort to avoid typecasting, but decided to return to the genre after feeling his box office power waning.
-Following Cagney's attachment, Warner increased the production budget to $1 million and hired Raoul Walsh to direct.
+Much to Jack Warner's dismay, writers Ivan Goff and Ben Roberts suggested him for the lead, claiming, "there's only one man who can play [Jarrett] and make the rafters rock."
+For years, Cagney resisted gangster roles in an effort to avoid typecasting, but decided to return to the genre after feeling his box-office power waning.
+Following Cagney's attachment, Warner Bros. increased the production budget to $1 million and hired Raoul Walsh to direct.
 Walsh had previously worked with Cagney on The Roaring Twenties (in 1939) and The Strawberry Blonde (in 1941).
-However, Cagney was unhappy with the studio's decision to hire Walsh; in part, because he requested Frank McHugh be in the film, but Warner turned his friend down in an attempt to cut costs.
+However, Cagney was unhappy with the studio's decision to hire Walsh, in part, because he requested Frank McHugh be in the film, but Walsh turned his friend down in an attempt to cut costs.